elastic/apm/specs/agents/tracing-instrumentation-aws.md

 - **`context.destination.region`**: mandatory.
 The AWS region where the bucket is.
 - **`context.destination.service.name`**: mandatory.
 Use `s3`
 - **`context.destination.service.resource`**: optional.
 The bucket name, if available.
 The s3 API allows either the bucket name or an Access Point to be provided when referring to a bucket.
+Access Points can use either slashes or colons.
-When an Access Point is provided, the access point name preceded by `accesspoint/` should be extracted.
-For example, given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint/myendpoint`, the agent extracts `accesspoint/myendpoint`.
+When an Access Point is provided, the access point name preceded by `accesspoint/` or `accesspoint:` should be extracted.
+For example, given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint/myendpointslashes`, the agent extracts `accesspoint/myendpointslashes`.
+Given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint:myendpointcolons`, the agent extracts `accesspoint:myendpointcolons`.
 - **`context.destination.service.type`**: mandatory.
 Use `storage`.

 ### DynamoDB